cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    it is not wanted to store the CHM files locally, you can change or add a special registry entry:

-   Assuming that the CHM files are stored at "X:\program\CrypTool" where "X"  is a server partition with the UNC path "\\server\user".
+   We assume that the CHM files are stored at "X:\program\CrypTool" where "X"  is a server partition with the UNC path "\\server\user".
    Therefore, the full UNC path to the CHM files would be:
    "\\server\user\program\CrypTool".

    Open the Registry Editor (Start > Run... > "regedit") and navigate to "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\HTMLHelp\1.x".
    Create a new key "ItssRestrictions", and in this key create a new string with the name "UrlAllowList" and the value